-Your skin the truly amazing organ it is has several functions, which you can read all about in the article awesome skin facts.
+Your skin the truly amazing organ it is has several functions, which you can read all about in the article, “20 Incredible Facts About Skin“.

 But it is your skin’s ability to create a barrier to water loss, which is one of its most crucial functions.

-The stratum corneum is responsible for maintaining appropriate water content, a superficial wafer thin layer that is an effective water barrier, due to three characteristics:
+The stratum corneum is responsible for maintaining appropriate water content.
+It is a superficial, wafer-thin layer that is an effective water barrier due to three characteristics:

-- Cells referred to as corneocytes are surrounded by waterproofing lipids, they prevent evaporation of water from the skin.
-Common lipids are fatty acids, ceramides and cholesterol.
+- Cells referred to as corneocytes are surrounded by waterproofing lipids which prevent evaporation of water from the skin.
+Common lipids are fatty acids, ceramides, and cholesterol.

-- Water soluble compounds within the corneocytes make up our natural moisturising factor (NMF).
-They absorb water from the environment and the skins lower layers, helping to keep it adequately hydrated.
+- Water-soluble compounds within the corneocytes make up our natural moisturising factor.
+They absorb water from the environment and the skin’s lower layers, helping to keep it adequately hydrated.
 Our NMF is comprised of amino acids including urea, lactic acid, pyrrolidone carboxylic acid (PCA) and urocanic acid.